 Often, we take the seniors in our lives for granted.
 Maybe we only see them once a week (like Peter and the grandmas at church) or a few times a year (like my grandparents).
 It might take the eulogy at their funeral for us to realize how much they gave back to their communities.
 For me, sitting at my grandpa’s funeral hearing how well his pastor knew him brought tears to my eyes.
 That pastor probably saw my grandpa more than I did.

 A recent survey found that even though seniors give back to their community and families in many ways, their help is often overlook.
 While Canadian seniors talk about ways they help out younger generations, less than half of those who received the help acknowledged it.
 That’s a sad statistic.

-June is Seniors’ Month, so I’d like you to reflect on those in the Give Back Generation who’ve impacted your life (or your child’s).
+Reflect on those in the Give Back Generation who’ve impacted your life (or your child’s).
 Call them today and say thanks, or send a card or letter, or invite them over for tea or coffee just because.
 Show them your appreciation for what they’ve done in your life.